govuk-one-login/ipv-cri-check-hmrc-api/README.md

 Temporary credentials can be found by going to the [AWS start page](https://uk-digital-identity.awsapps.com/start#/), selecting the account and clicking
 "Command line or programmatic access"

-To run the tests: `npm run test:aws`
+To run the tests against a stack deployed in AWS, authenticate to the correct account and run

+`STACK_NAME=<stack-name> npm run test:aws --workspace integration-tests`

+You can omit the `--workspace` parameter if the current working directory is `integration-tests`

 ### Mocked

+Mocked are not true integration-test, all AWS service integrations are mocked, it is a a step function path flow test which checks all paths through step function states, tasks and mocked service integrations are wired as expected and correctly.

-These tests run locally on your system.
-To run: `npm run test:mocked`
+These tests run locally on your system and need the Docker agent to be running in the background before the execution begins.

+To run the mocked step function tests run
+`npm run test:mocked --workspace integration-tests`

+You can omit the `--workspace` parameter if the current working directory is `integration-tests`.\_

 ### MAKE